Fewer Americans apply for jobless aid last week

-WASHINGTON (AP) — Fewer Americans filed for unemployment benefits last week as the labor market continues to motor along despite decades high inflation.
+WASHINGTON (AP) — The number of Americans filing for unemployment benefits last week fell to its lowest level since May despite repeated attempts by the Federal Reserve to cool the economy and bring inflation under control.

 Applications for jobless aid for the week ending Sept.
-3 fell to 222,000, the Labor Department reported Thursday.
+3 fell by 6,000 to 222,000, the Labor Department reported Thursday.
 First-time applications generally reflect layoffs.

 The four-week average for claims, which smooths out some of the weekly ups and downs, declined by 7,500 to 233,000.